oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Capture "SHOW ALL" RMAN output so that you can compare RMAN settings after the migration, then reset any changed RMAN configuration settings to ensure that the backup works without any issues.

-**9. Ensure System time of Target Database, Source Database and ZDM host are in sync (Optional Step).**
+**9. Ensure system time of target database, source database and ZDM host are in sync (Optional Step).**

-   Type "date" across Source Database , Target Database and ZDM host simultaneously and see whether they show the same time.
+   Type "date" across source database , target database and ZDM host simultaneously and see whether they show the same time.

    It is recommended to have same time across all system but it is not mandatory.